What does it really take to build an affiliate business?

-A traffic source, an affiliate offer, and a quick landing page in the middle.
+A traffic source, an affiliate offer, and maybe a quick landing page in the middle.

-One doesn't need more to run an affiliate business, right?
+One doesn’t need more to run a successful affiliate business, right?

 While the three components traffic, lander, offer are enough for a skilled affiliate marketer to make some money online, it’s a fault.

 And I’m guilty of having made this mistake in the early days as an affiliate myself.

 It’s short term thinking.
 You simply don’t build a reliable, consistent, and sellable business that way.